maelfabien/maelfabien.github.io/_pages/phd.md

 ["Disrupting Resilient criminal networks through data analysis" paper review](https://maelfabien.github.io/machinelearning/sicilian/): A summary and data exploration of an interesting paper on criminal networks in the Sicilian MAFIA.

+["Structural Analysis of Criminal Network and Predicting Hidden Links using Machine Learning" paper review](https://maelfabien.github.io/machinelearning/mlnetwork/): Summary and discussion of a paper tackling hidden link prediction as a supervised learning problem.